David Wallechinsky: Career

 In 1973, Wallechinsky grew dismayed with almanacs that, in his opinion, rehashed bare facts.
 He began developing an idea for a reference book to be read for pleasure, that would include lesser-known history.
 He worked on the book for a year, before being joined by his father for an additional year of research.
 The People's Almanac was published by Doubleday in 1975 and became a best-seller.
 One of the most popular chapters was a selection of lists, leading Wallechinsky (in conjunction with his father and sister Amy) to write The Book of Lists, which became an international best-seller.
 Both books spawned not only follow-up editions but copycat titles such as The Ethnic Almanac, The Jewish Almanac, and The Book Of TV Lists.

 In 1960, Wallechinsky's father took him to the Rome Olympic Games.
 In 1984, he published the first edition of his work The Complete Book of the Olympics, a reference work with full results and many anecdotes about the modern Games.
 The book became unwieldy so was later split into two volumes The Complete Book of the Summer Olympics and The Complete Book of the Winter Olympics series.
 Wallechinsky now shares the editorial duties with his nephew Jaime Loucky.
 The books led to work for Wallechinsky as an Olympic commentator for NBC.

 In 1985, Wallechinsky followed the book previously co-authored with Medved with a sequel, going back to his high school graduation year contemporaries and solely writing a similar retrospective Midterm Report: The Class of '65: Chronicles of an American Generation about pupils from across America who left high school in that year.
-He interviewed twenty-eight of those 1965 graduates including President Jimmy Carter's son Jack, and Rhode Island's then-congressional Representative Claudine Schneider.
+He interviewed twenty-eight of those 1965 graduates including President Jimmy Carter's son Jack, and Rhode Island's congressional Representative Claudine Schneider.
 It was later published as "Class Reunion '65, Tales of an American Generation," written from the perspective of two decades post-high school graduation.
-In the book, Wallechinsky noted the profound impact that the war on Viet Nam had on the lives of his interview subjects.
+In the book, Wallechinsky noted the profound impact that the Vietnam War had on the lives of his interview subjects.

 In 1991, he was one of the founding members of the International Society of Olympic Historians (ISOH).
 He served as treasurer of the organization from 1996 to 2004, vice-president from 2004 to 2012, then served as the organization's president.

 Wallechinsky is the founder of AllGov.com, which provides news about various departments and agencies of the American government.
 AllGov describes the functions of each agency, their histories, and controversies, and shares critiques and suggested reforms from both the left and the right.

 He has compiled the list of "The World’s 10 Worst Dictators" for Parade magazine for a number of years.
 In 2006, this subject became a book entitled: Tyrants: The World’s 20 Worst Living Dictators.